To celebrate inaugural or not? Trump critics are divided

 “Add this to the long and growing list of things that pull us apart,” says Fleischer.

-Inaugural historian James Bendat points to bipartisan participation in past inaugurals.
+Inaugural historian Jim Bendat points to bipartisan participation in past inaugurals.
 Singer Ethel Merman, a prominent Republican, sang at Democrat John F. Kennedy’s inaugural gala in 1961.
 Contralto Marian Anderson sang at the second inaugural of Republican Dwight Eisenhower and at Kennedy’s inauguration.

 “It’s really hard to look at this inauguration the same way that we have looked at all others,” says Bendat, author of the inaugural history book, “Democracy’s Big Day.”
 Many performers “don’t see Donald Trump as the type of person that they want to identify with because of the way that he campaigned for more than a year.”